ancile-project/ancile/README.md

 address this problem by defining a policy on user's location data that shares data only at specific hours or at the specific location.

+## Sample workflow

+We define three roles:
+* **Admin** - responsible for configuring Ancile, approving applications, maintaining user policies
+* **Application** -- needs user's sensitive data
+* **User** -- possesses sensitive information available through OAuth endpoints

+Once Ancile is installed we assume the following sample workflow:

+1. Admin configures Ancile and connects OAuth-enabled data sources
+1. User registers on Ancile and performs OAuth-authentication with required data sources.
+1. Application developer registers on Ancile
+1. User picks a policy associated with the application and connected data source
+1. Application sends a Python program that requests user's data
+1. Ancile executes the program with the associated policy and if successful returns the data back to the application otherwise return error.

 ## Policy language <a name="policylang"></a>

 Policies define an automata that changes on operations with data.
 For example,